WithLithum/withlithum.github.io/content/page/contact/index.md

 ### Tabler icons

-Tabler is available under MIT License
+Tabler icons are used in this blog.

 Copyright 2018-2023 Tabler